djbowen95/Come-Rain-or-Shine/docs/little-dev-touches.md

 - could make my own icon for night rain - they're not what i want
 - footer that tributes icons

+# tasks
+- modularize CSS - background and
+- possibly could set this up with JS / do something so that the whole file isn't background divs - or at least, when moving to React, make the divs all a react module

+js for colouring backgrounds would be good - its so much CSS for just changing 1 number